 3.8 percent surtax on investment income: The lesser of net investment income or the excess of MAGI greater than $200,000 (individual), $250,000 (married filing jointly), $200,000 (head of household), and $125,000 (married filing separately)

 Year-end financial planning should include a review of capital gains and losses for your clients and an assessment of whether it’s time to rebalance client portfolios.
-This process may reveal tax planning opportunities, such as harvesting losses to offset capital gains.
+This process may reveal tax-planning opportunities, such as harvesting losses to offset capital gains.

-Qualified charitable distribution (QCD) rules haven’t changed, so clients older than 70½ can make a QCD of up to $100,000 directly to a charity; married joint filers may exclude up to $100,000 donated from each spouse’s IRA.
+Qualified charitable distributions (QCDs) remain an option.
+Clients ages 70½ and older can make a QCD of up to $100,000 directly to a charity; married joint filers may exclude up to $100,000 donated from each spouse’s IRA.

-Alternative minimum tax (AMT) exemption limits increased in 2022 to $75,900 for single tax filers and $118,100 for married joint filers.
-Depending on AMT projections, clients may want to wait until January 2023 to exercise incentive stock options.
+Alternative minimum tax (AMT) exemption limits increased in 2023 to $81,300 for single tax filers and $126,500 for married joint filers.
+Depending on AMT projections, clients may want to wait until January 2024 to exercise incentive stock options.